svenmalvik/svenmalvik.com/_posts/2020-12-25-azure-service-endpoints.md

 ![Accessing item in container in Azure Storage Account from workstation](https://cdn.svenmalvik.com/images/az-303/az-303-sc-3.jpg)*Accessing item in container in Azure Storage Account from workstation*

-I'm now going to select *Service endpoints* in the virtual network of the Windows 2016 Datacenter VM.
+I'm now going to select *Service endpoints* in the virtual network of the Windows Server 2016 Datacenter VM.

 ![Service endpoints menu in virtual network](https://cdn.svenmalvik.com/images/az-303/az-303-sc-5.jpg)*Service endpoints menu in virtual network*

-Click on **Add** to create a service endpoint and select the service `Microsoft Storage` and the subnet of the Windows 2016 Datacenter VM.
+Click on **Add** to create a service endpoint and select the service `Microsoft Storage` and the subnet of the Windows Server 2016 Datacenter VM.

 ![Adding a service endpoint to subnet](https://cdn.svenmalvik.com/images/az-303/az-303-sc-6.jpg)*Adding a service endpoint to subnet*